Bartapapa/legend/docs/class/boars.md

 ### 5. A taste of home
 Over a nap when you eat food that you've prepared yourself, or that someone from your tribe prepared, you count as having taken a long rest.
 When you taste any food, you can know the food is edible or if it's been poisoned.
 When someone discovers a new piece of inedible flora, you can declare what special esoteric technique your tribe used to cook it to make it edible.

+### 6. Imposing
+Wild creatures and smaller creatures will tend to think you're stronger than them, and avoid you.
+Completely mindless creatures don't care, and trained creatures know how to deal with this feeling.

 ***

 ## Tribes of the duchy's edge